specklesystems/speckle-docs/user/qgis.md

 #### Viewing the result

-Once data has been sent to Speckle, you can view the result by going to your Speckle's server Url (our public one is https://speckle.xyz).
+Once data has been sent to Speckle, you can view the result by going to your Speckle's server Url (our general availability public one is https://app.speckle.systems).
 Here's an example of some QGIS data:

-<iframe src="https://speckle.xyz/embed?stream=389eec5d8d&commit=13f1ff032c" width=600 height=400></iframe>
+<iframe src="https://app.speckle.systems/projects/389eec5d8/models/57249e2af6@13f1ff032c" width=600 height=400></iframe>

 #### Receiving data

 Steps to receive the data:

-1. Select the stream to receive data from
+1. Select the Project to receive data from
-2. Select the branch
+2. Select the Model
-3. Select specific commit (by default the latest one)
+3. Select specific Version (by default the latest one)
-4. Find the received layers in the new layer group named after stream, branch and commit
+4. Find the received layers in the new layer group named after Project, Model and Version

 ![Receiving data](./img-qgis/QGIS_05_receiving.gif)